Abhishek-AD/Naive-Bayes-Text-Classifier-in-Python/README.md

 Data set - https://drive.google.com/file/d/1eFTge09pXFbJ671rafpgkNF0XaGaL01L/view -> a1_d3.txt

-Accuracy, Precision and F-Score are also been measured and the entire process is documented in the PDF.
+Accuracy, Precision and F-Score are also been measured and the entire process is documented in the PDF(which also contains some theory which was used as a reference to complete the project).